coleygroup/shepherd-score/README.md

 ```

 ## Usage
-The package has some base functions and some convenience wrappers.
-Scoring can be done by either NumPy or Torch, but alignment requires Torch.
-There are also Jax implementations for gaussian overlap and ESP similarity for scoring and alignment, but currently *not* for pharmacophores.
+The package has base functions and convenience wrappers.
+Scoring can be done with either NumPy or Torch, but alignment requires Torch.
+There are also Jax implementations for both scoring and alignment of gaussian overlap and ESP similarity, but currently *not* for pharmacophores.

 ### Base functions
 #### Conformer generation
 Useful conformer generation functions are found in the `shepherd_score.conformer_generation` module.

 #### Interaction profile extraction
-Extraction of interaction profiles are found in different locations
 | Interaction profile | Function |
 | :------- | :------- |
 | shape | `shepherd_score.extract_profiles.get_molecular_surface()` |